DeNepo/headless-cms/data-model-design/Readme.md

   The city of Brussels is planning the CurieuzenAir project.
 The goal of this project is to gather information about the air quality throughout Brussels.
 In order to do so, they are planning on spreading 3000 air quality measuring devices over Brussels, that will perform air measurements every 30 minutes.
 Such measurements contain values for the amount of fine particles (PM2.5), PM10, Nitrogen Dioxide (NO2) and Carbon monoxide (CO).
 <br>
 <br>
-  The city of Brussels is asking you to help set up a webpage on which all the measurement devices devices can be shown based on their location (latitude and longitude pairs) as well as to save all measuements and show an overview of these measurements for a selected device.
+  The city of Brussels is asking you to help set up a webpage on which all the measurement devices can be shown based on their location (latitude and longitude pairs) as well as to save all measurements and show an overview of these measurements for a selected device.
 Last but not least, it should also be possible to mark a measurement device as "out of order", if this happens the broken device will be shown on the map in a different color and someone from the repair crew can go and fix the broken device.
 </details>

 <details>